leangjia/blender_docs/manual/modeling/meshes/editing/edge/bevel.rst

       Bevel the edges, creating intersections at vertices.

 Width Type :kbd:`M`
-   Selects how the *Amount* value controls the size of the bevel.
-According to the selection, the amount is:
+   Selects how the *Width* value controls the size of the bevel.
+According to the selection, the width is:

    Offset
       The distance from the new edge to the original.